-Project operations influence fish habitat in Oroville Reservoir through manipulation of the amount of cold water released into the Feather River and changes in Oroville Reservoir’s water surface elevation that result from flood control, power generation, and water releases downstream.
-Cold water is taken from Oroville Reservoir’s hypolimnion for releases to the downstream fishery in the main channel of the Feather River, thereby potentially limiting the amount of cold water available for salmonids in Oroville Reservoir.
-Water surface elevation fluctuations in Oroville Reservoir occur on a seasonal basis, resulting from seasonal variations in upstream tributary inflows into the reservoir, as well as seasonal variations in Oroville Facilities reservoir releases.
-Reservoir stage reductions can reduce the amount of littoral fish habitat, bass nest survival, invertebrate food supply, and coldwater pool volume (California Department of Water Resources 2007).
+Project operations influence fish habitat in Lake Oroville through manipulation of the amount of cold water released into the Feather River and changes in the WSE of Lake Oroville that result from flood control, power generation, and water releases downstream.
+Cold water is taken from Lake Oroville’s hypolimnion for releases to the downstream fishery in the main channel of the Feather River, thereby potentially limiting the amount of cold water available for salmonids in Lake Oroville.
+The WSE fluctuations in Lake Oroville occur on a seasonal basis, resulting from seasonal variations in upstream tributary inflows into the reservoir, as well as seasonal variations in Oroville Facilities reservoir releases.
+Reservoir stage reductions can reduce the amount of littoral fish habitat, bass nest survival, invertebrate food supply, and cold-water pool volume (California Department of Water Resources 2007).

 Thermalito Afterbay

-Thermalito Afterbay provides habitat for both coldwater and warmwater fishes.
+Thermalito Afterbay provides habitat for both cold-water and warm-water fishes.
 This 4,300 surface-acre reservoir has gently sloping banks with large areas of rooted aquatic vegetation along its upper margins.
 Depths rarely exceed 20 feet.
-Changes in flow rates, pumpback operations, and water surface elevations resulting from project operations affect water temperatures and the quality, quantity, and distribution of fish habitat in the afterbay.
+Changes in flow rates, pumpback operations, and WSE resulting from operations affect water temperatures and the quality, quantity, and distribution of fish habitat in the afterbay.
 Water temperatures can vary widely around the afterbay in the summer, from the low 60s (°F) near the tailrace channel that feeds the afterbay to the mid-80s (°F) in the backwater areas that do not readily circulate (California Department of Water Resources 2007).
-The operational range of surface elevation fluctuations is 12 feet, although the normal fluctuation range is between 4 and 8 feet.
-The water surface elevation can fluctuate rapidly and frequently, resulting in a high degree of variability in water levels from day -to -day and week -to week, depending on project operation (California Department of Water Resources 2007).
+The operational range of WSE fluctuations is 12 feet, although the normal fluctuation range is between 4 and 8 feet.
+The WSE can fluctuate rapidly and frequently, resulting in a high degree of variability in water levels from day -to -day and week-to-week, depending on operation (California Department of Water Resources 2007).

 Fish species observed in Thermalito Afterbay include largemouth bass, smallmouth bass, rainbow trout, brown trout, sunfish species, black crappie, channel catfish, carp, and large schools of wakasagi (Hypomesus nipponensis).
 The rainbow and brown trout that occur in the afterbay likely are washed in from the smaller and colder Thermalito Forebay.
 The Thermalito Afterbay likely provides good habitat for largemouth and smallmouth bass, except that nest dewatering from reservoir fluctuations likely limits juvenile recruitment.
 Large schools of wakasagi provide a plentiful source of prey (California Department of Water Resources 2007).